Indo-Pacific and Portuguese Man o'War

-The Bluebottle jellyfish, Physalia utriculus, is a common, if unwelcome, summer visitor to Sydney beaches.
+The Bluebottle, Physalia physalis, is a common, if unwelcome, summer visitor to Sydney beaches.
 At the mercy of the wind, they are sometimes blown into shallow waters, and often wash up onto the beach.

 On the eastern coast of Australia, it is the NE winds and warmer currents that bring them and other organisms that make up the armada or fleets of blue coloured floating colonial cnidarians and their predators, to beaches on the incoming tides.

 The Bluebottle or Pacific Man-of-War is not a single animal but a colony of four kinds of highly modified individuals (zooids).
 The zooids are dependent on one another for survival.

 The float (pneumatophore) is a single individual and supports the rest of the colony.
 The tentacles (dactylozooids) are polyps concerned with the detection and capture of food and convey their prey to the digestive polyps (gastrozooids).
 Reproduction is carried out by the gonozooids, another type of polyp.

 Get our monthly emails for amazing animals, research insights and museum events.Sign up today